misiektoja/spotify_monitor/docs/usage.md

 Keep the default method unless playback does not work on your system.

-With the default Listening Activity backend, automatic playback starts a reported track when the monitor detects a track change.
-It does not seek to the friend's playback position or mirror brief pauses.
-The inactivity timer still controls automatic pause.
+With the default Listening Activity backend, automatic playback starts a track when playback is first observed or the track changes.
+On Linux and macOS it follows observed pauses and resumes without restarting the track.
+Starting the monitor while the friend is paused does not start local playback.
+It does not seek to the friend's playback position.
+The inactivity timer still controls session-end actions.
 With `FRIEND_ACTIVITY_BACKEND = "buddylist"`, completed-track reports make automatic playback one track behind.
 Differences in track length can make your local track repeat or change before it finishes.

 For Last.fm-based track progress monitoring, see [lastfm_monitor](https://github.com/misiektoja/lastfm_monitor).